Sunday, December 28, 2025

 “I’ll do my best.”

 My French improved watching subtitled movies and sleeping with French girls.
 After the closure of the Rex, the owners of Les Bains-Douches hired me to replace Farida.
-The Algerian Amazon was leaving her post to model with Claude Montana.
+The Algerian Amazon was leaving her post to model with the famed fashion designer Claude Montana.
 She was that beautiful.

 The owners of the club off Rue Sebastopol were a little more deferential about their upscale clientele, but also concurred with treating their regulars 'comme le merde'.
 I liked to throw them a curve ball and one night a decrepit clouchard approached the entrance.